 The eco+ Schedule Assistant learns your occupancy schedule.
 When your routine changes, it recommends a new thermostat schedule and gives you the choice to implement it or not.
 One tap is all it takes to lock it in.

 We all know that sticky, uncomfortable feeling of walking outside on a hot and humid summer day.
 Humidity also affects the way we experience temperature indoors.
 For instance, an indoor temperature of 72°F feels cooler at 40% humidity than it does at 60% humidity.

-Feels Like uses the humidity reading on your thermostat to make sure your home always feels like the temperature on your thermostat, without heating or cooling more than is needed.
-With Feels Like, you’ll be more comfortable year-round, despite indoor humidity changes.
+ecobee uses the humidity reading on your thermostat to make sure your home always feels like the temperature on your thermostat, without heating or cooling more than is needed.
+With ecobee, you’ll be more comfortable year-round, despite indoor humidity changes.

 Smart Home & Away

 Smart Home & Away uses occupancy-sensing and geofencing from your smartphone to account for random changes in your schedule.
 Because even the most accurate thermostat schedule isn’t perfect.